TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 This plugin is not endorsed by Chargify.
 It is built and maintained by [The Code Company](https://thecode.co/).

+= What PHP constants can I use? =

+We provide a number of optional PHP constants developers can use to override any of the Chargify options that are stored in the database.

+`CHARGIFY_PRODUCTION_API_KEY` - Use this to set the Chargify Production API key.
+`CHARGIFY_PRODUCTION_SUBDOMAIN` - Use this to set the Chargify Production subdomain.
+`CHARGIFY_TEST_API_KEY` - Use this to set the Chargify Test API key.
+`CHARGIFY_TEST_SUBDOMAIN` - Use this to set the Chargify Test subdomain.
+`CHARGIFY_MODE` - Use this to set the mode. i.e. 'test' or 'live'.

+= What filters can I use? =

+We provide a number of optional filters you can use:

+`chargify_hide_options` - Use this to hide the Chargify options page.

 == Screenshots ==

 1. This screen shot description corresponds to screenshot-1.(png|jpg|jpeg|gif).
 Note that the screenshot is taken from